 Cats make very rewarding pets, as long as they are cared for properly.
 Responsible cat care starts by finding out about what owning a cat will involve before taking on the responsibility of ownership.
 Here we briefly cover the main points for consideration.

-Feeding a cat doesn’t have to be expensive, but your cat does have certain requirements from her diet to ensure she lives a happy and healthy life.
+Feeding a cat doesn’t have to be expensive, but your cat does have certain requirements to ensure a happy and healthy life.
 Take a look at the Burgess Cat range of complete foods and our feeding guide to give you an idea of what and how much food to give your cat.

-You need to consider the cost of initial vaccinations, neutering, annual vaccinations, as well as any ad hoc treatment that may be needed throughout the course of a cat’s life.
-When you pick up your new cat or kitten, if it doesn’t have any past history of attending a vet, we recommend you take it to a vet straight away and they will recommend the best course of action regarding vaccinations, worming, fleas, feeding etc.
+You need to consider the cost of initial vaccinations, neutering, annual vaccinations, as well as any ad hoc treatment that may be needed throughout the course of your cat’s life.
+When you collect your new cat or kitten, if it doesn’t have any past history of attending a vet, we recommend you take it to a vet as soon as possible.
+They will recommend the best course of action regarding vaccinations, worming, fleas, feeding etc.

-The 2013 PDSA Paw report suggests that the lifetime cost of owning a cat will be around £17k depending on the size and breed of the cat.
+The 2018 PDSA PAW report suggests that the lifetime cost of owning a cat will be around £12k depending on the size and breed of the cat.

 There are more than 500 million domestic cats in the world with around 40 recognised breeds.